 As well as the significance of each individual style, there are subtle social messages woven into the kimono tradition, particularly for the women.
 These messages can reflect and hint at their marital status, age and occasion of which they are attending.

 The kimonos of younger Japanese women, including children, are styled with longer sleeves if they are not married and tend to be more formal and detailed than those worn by older women.

-Book an escorted holiday to Japan with Wendy Wu Tours, the UK’s leading Asia Experts.
-Our award winning escorted, fully inclusive tours visit all the major sights of Japan for an unforgettable holiday.
+Book an escorted holiday to Japan with Wendy Wu Tours, the award-winning tour specialist.
+Our fully-escorted, inclusive tours visit all the major sights of Japan for an unforgettable holiday.